 I am actively recruiting postdocs.
 See here for more.

-Previously, my efforts were on the MiniBooNE experiment, with the primary goal of testing the unexpected LSND evidence for νμ→νe transitions at high apparent Δm2.
-We did not reproduce the LSND signal using a νμ beam, but an excess of events below our analysis energy threshold remains unexplained, and the on-going MiniBooNE νμ running is producing intriguing results.
+Further back in time I was involved in the MiniBooNE experiment, with the primary goal of testing the unexpected LSND evidence for νμ→νe transitions at high apparent Δm2.
+We did not reproduce the LSND signal using a νμ beam, but an excess of events below our analysis energy threshold remains unexplained, and subsequent MiniBooNE νμ running has produced confounding results.

 For a more complete publications list or for arXiv links to items below, see here.

 - R. B. Patterson, "First oscillation results from NOvA", JETP Seminar at Fermilab in conjunction with APS DPF meeting, Aug 2015.
 Slides and video here.
 (Corresponding journal articles in prep.)

 - R. B. Patterson, "Prospects for measurement of the neutrino mass hierarchy", review article to appear in Annual Rev. Nucl.
 Part.
 Sci.
 65 (2015).
 Preprint here.